11 Best Non Firearm Weapon For Home Defense

 A bat is a good choice, especially when paired with a high-powered flashlight that can help you land the first strike.

 You might also want a hammer, mallet, and adjustable wrench handy.
-They can serve dual purposes – fixing things around the house or your bike and potential self-defense tools.
+These tools can serve dual purposes: fixing things around the house or your bike and potential self-defense tools.

 7. Baton

-A knife may have more general uses, but a baton is much easier without training.
+A knife may have more general uses, but a baton is easier to handle without training.
 A baton is a versatile tool for various purposes, including self-defense.
-It resembles a basic self-defense weapon, a stick.
-This makes it simple for anyone to handle.
+It resembles an essential self-defense weapon, a stick, which makes it simple for anyone to handle.

 However, if you decide to carry a baton for self-defense, you might want to get some good training in baton self-defense techniques.
-This is important because inexperienced users can have their batons taken away and used against them.
+This is important because inexperienced users can have their batons removed and used against them.

 Additionally, please check the regulations in your state or city, as some places prohibit civilians from carrying batons.
 Make sure to follow the local rules before purchasing this self-defense weapon.